cncf/devstats.archive/ADDING_NEW_PROJECT.md

 - There are two kinds of repo group names: direct from query, but also with special characters replaced with "_"
 - You should copy those from query, put there where needed and do VIM replace: `:'<,'>s/[-/.: `]/_/g`, `:'<,'>s/[A-Z]/\L&/g`.
 - Now run the InfluxDB part: `IDB=1 IDROP=1 ./projectname/create_databases.sh`.
 The reason to run the separately is that you need to check repository groups defined in PSQL part, update gaps yaml files and only then run InfluxDB part.
-- On the production server (where you will already have correct gaps config) - run `PDB=1 GET=1 IDB=1 IDROP=1 ./projectname/create_databases.sh` to create both databases, `GET=1` means that Postgres database will be fetched from bthe backup on the test server.
+- On the production server (where you will already have correct gaps config) - run `PDB=1 GET=1 IDB=1 IDROP=1 ./projectname/create_databases.sh` to create both databases.
+- `GET=1` means that Postgres database will be fetched from the backup on the test server.
+- `IDROP=1` means that Influx database must be created (this executes drop & create).

-- Merge new project into 'All' project using `PG_PASS=pwd ./all/add_project.sh projname`.
+- Merge new project into 'All' project using `PG_PASS=pwd IDB_PASS=pwd IDB_HOST=172.17.0.1 ./all/add_project.sh projname`.
 - Run regenerate 'All' project InfluxData script `./all/reinit.sh`.
+- On production (where you already have correct gaps config for `All CNCF` project, just run: `IDB=1 PG_PASS=pwd IDB_PASS=pwd IDB_HOST=172.17.0.1 ./all/add_project.sh projname`.

 - TODO: `./projectname/create_grafana.sh`.
+- TODO: final deploy script is: `./projectname/deploy.sh`.
 - `cp -Rv grafana/oldproject/ grafana/projectname/` and then update files.
 Usually `%s/oldproject/newproject/g|w|next`.
 - `cp -Rv grafana/dashboards/oldproject/ grafana/dashboards/projectname/` and then update files.
 Usually `%s/"oldproj"/"newproj"/g|%s/DS_OLDPROJ/DS_NEWPROJ/g|%s/OldProj/NewProj/g|w|next`.
 - Be careful with `dashboards.json` because it contains list of all projects so you shouldn't replace oldproj with newproj - but add new entry instead.